-- The use would operate as a retail tenancy that offers products for consumption in areas with seating provided.
+consumption in areas with seating provided.
 This would contribute towards employee opportunities and the activity centre as a community focus point for people, services and leisure, with the predominant retail offering and commercial activity along Beaufort Street.
-The retail aspect of the business is consistent with surrounding commercial activities including shops, restaurants, cafés and bars.
-These commercial activities provide goods or services for sale, are open to the general public, and provide day time and night time trade; consistent with the retail aspect of the proposed land use which would facilitate the retention and add to the diversity of these activities; - Aside from the fencing and gate, no modifications are proposed to the building frontage.
+The retail nature of the business is consistent with surrounding commercial activities including shops, restaurants, cafés and bars.
+These commercial activities provide goods or services for sale, are open to the general public, and provide day time and night time trade; consistent with the nature of the proposed land use which would facilitate the retention and add to the diversity of these activities;

+- Aside from the fencing and gate, no modifications are proposed to the building frontage.
 This would ensure that it maintains compatibility with the streetscape through its overall built form.
 This includes its building height and scale and the provision of an active street frontage that are consistent with the Built Form Policy. - The fencing and gate would obscure this active frontage while reducing public interaction and not being consistent with key elements of the District Centre.
-Refer to the comments below under 'Built Form'; - The signage proposed would be consistent with the Signs and Advertising Policy.
-It is supported for the reasons outlined further below in this report; - The development, including the patio addition, does not impact on the energy efficiency or water conservation principles.
-Waste would be collected by an external waste service provider, in line with the City ceasing commercial waste collection and a bin store is proposed at the rear off Kaata Lane; - The proposal would detrimentally impact the amenity of the adjoining residential areas, as a satisfactory acoustic report and a management plan have not been submitted to demonstrate how the activities of the use would be appropriately managed to limit impacts.
-As set out above under 'Tobacco Use/Sale', the nature of the use involving the consumption of shisha in a ready-to-smoke form onsite within an unenclosed patio and outbuilding, would inherently result in smoke, vapour and odour being emitted outward from the premises.
-The applicant has not submitted any details or included any physical measures that would control or filter these emissions.
-This demonstrates that the use as proposed would not be capable of operating in a manner where emissions of smoke, vapour and odour, noise emissions and the activities of the use would be appropriately managed, and that it would adversely impact the amenity of the adjoining properties and the associated sensitive uses that
+Refer to the comments below under 'Built Form'. - The development, including the patio addition, does not impact on the energy efficiency or water conservation principles.
+Waste would be collected by an external waste service provider, in line with the City ceasing commercial waste collection and a bin store is proposed at the rear off Kaata Lane; and - The use may be detrimental to the amenity of adjoining residential areas, as a satisfactory acoustic report and a management plan have not been submitted to demonstrate how the activities of the use would be appropriately managed to limit impacts.
+In addition, the adjoining residential areas to the east along Roy Street are located within a Residential zone.
+Given the proximity to Beaufort Street and the Mount Lawley/Highgate Town Centre it is not unreasonable to expect some level of activity and noise, but it is generally expected that commercial land uses and their activity in this area would orientated towards the street and Town Centre and be located within enclosed buildings or spaces that open onto the street, with this supported by the objectives of LPS2 and provisions of the Built Form Policy.
+The Shisha bar proposes its activity concentrated in an area away from the street and Town Centre within a patio that is not enclosed and opens towards Kaata Lane at the rear and the adjoining residential uses beyond.
+It subsequently may have a detrimental impact on the amenity on these residential uses.
+Refer to the additional comments